Our pedagogical mission

 Our mission

 Why is mathematics so hard for many children?
-And more importantly, must it be this way?
+And how can we improve teaching methods to make math easier?

 Our mission is to create such methods and tools.